Ian-VA/Scholarly/README.md

 # Scholarly
-Scholarly is a web scraper that seeks to return credible articles.
+Scholarly is a WIP web scraper that seeks to return credible articles to make information easier to access and to inhibit the spread of misinformation.

-WIP, Hoping for GUI and Parsing by the time its finished

 Made by Ian A.